-I can’t speak for every divorce, but almost always, what I see and hear about when it comes to newly separated couples is that the ex-husband gets a girlfriend fairly quickly after the couple decides to split up.
-Regardless of who wanted the divorce, for some reason the guy usually ends up in a relationship right away, leaving his soon-to-be ex wife infuriated.
+I can’t speak for every divorce, but what I see so often in newly separated couples is pretty common: the ex-husband has a girlfriend soon after the couple decides to get divorced and/or separates.
+Regardless of who wanted the divorce, the guy usually ends up in a relationship right away.
+And, this leaves his soon-to-be ex wife infuriated.
+I experienced this personally.

 You might be wondering, ‘Why would the wife be infuriated (or even care at all) if she is the one who decided she wanted the divorce?’
-This can best be explained by describing the feelings a woman can experience when her ex-husband gets a girlfriend.
+There are many possible reasons.

 Women and men process divorce differently, with women often choosing to wait a longer period of time before dating.
-Men might use a new relationship to numb the pain, to ease loneliness, or even as a subliminal way to get back at his ex who left him.
+A man might get into a new relationship to numb the pain he is feeling about the divorce, to ease loneliness, and/or even as a subliminal way to get back at his ex who left him.

 Or, maybe even though it was his wife who left, the man was lonely and felt alone for years.
 So now, he is experiencing happiness from a woman who is showing him love.
-Whatever the reason the ex-husband gets a girlfriend, for some reason the ex-wife is in shock.
+Whatever the reason the ex-husband gets a girlfriend, the ex-wife is in shock.

 I can attest to this feeling firsthand, but now, looking back, I’m kind of wondering why I was so shocked.
 My ex wasn’t doing anything wrong.
 We were separated so he wasn’t cheating.
 We both knew the marriage was over.
 But at the time, it seemed very strange my jaw was on the ground when I found out he had a girlfriend.

-I have seen women become furious when they find out their ex-husband gets a girlfriend.
+I have seen women become furious when they find out their ex-husband has a girlfriend.
 Not just furious, crazy furious.
 Enraged furious.
-And what is bad about that is that the legal battle all of a sudden becomes so much more contentious.
-The deals that are already on the table can fall through, with the woman putting her emotions before practicality and making divorce decisions based on her newfound hatred for her ex, because he is now sleeping with another woman and seems happy.
+And what is bad about that is that the legal battle, which might have been amicable, all of a sudden becomes so much more contentious.
+The deals that are already on the table can fall through, with the woman putting her emotions before practicality and making divorce decisions based on her newfound hatred for her ex, because he is now dating another woman and seems happy.

 Being newly separated makes men and women feel broken.
 And when a woman feels that way, the last thing on her mind is getting into a relationship.
 So, she can’t understand how her ex-husband could do it.
-And, maybe there is a part of her who wants to be in a relationship, so she is jealous of his newfound, giddy high-school type happiness.
+And, maybe there is a part of her who wants to be in a relationship, so she is jealous of his newfound, giddy high-school type happiness, yet doesn’t want to date for herself.

 4. Resentment and bitterness.